pbyrne84/pbyrne84.github.io/ScalaTaggedTypes.md

 of that value only accepts alphanumeric characters up to 300 chars in length, or it will fail.
 We could check the value on entrance (say api route) and then trust the value in the call chain.

-In the diagram below, there are 3 examples of call chains.
+In the diagram below, there are three examples of call chains.

 1. The First type of call chain is the most common as we fixate on getting something working versus how it may not work later as things move around.
 Overly trusting of the caller, if we want to mentally sanity check anything, we have to start travelling up the calls.